Tee Box In Golf Explained: A Complete Guide

 Respecting Other Players

-Remain quiet and still when someone is preparing to take their shot.
+• Stay quiet and still while someone is getting ready to hit.

 RELATED: Ways To Say Good Luck In Golf